Johann Gottfried Jakob Hermann: Works

 Hermann devoted his early attention to the classical poetical metres, and published several works on that subject, the most important being Elementa doctrinae metricae (1816), in which he set forth a scientific theory based on the Kantian categories.
-He also wrote a Handbuch der Metrik (1798).
+He also wrote a Handbuch der Metrik (1798) and De metris poetarum graecorum et romanorum (1796), in which he first notes the avoidance of word break in hexameter now called Hermann's Bridge.
 His writings on Greek grammar are also valuable, especially De emendanda ratione Graecae grammaticae (1801), and notes and excursus on François Viger's treatise on Greek idioms.
 The principles of the new method he introduced are not only explicitly developed in De Emendenda Ratione Græcæ Grammaticæ, but are practically illustrated in his numerous editions of the ancient classics.

-His editions of the classics include several of the plays of Euripides; the Clouds of Aristophanes (1799); Trinummus of Plautus (1800); Poëtica of Aristotle (1802); Orphica (1805); the Homeric Hymns (1806); and the Lexicon of Photius (1808).
+His editions of the classics include several of the plays of Euripides; the Clouds of Aristophanes (1799); Trinummus of Plautus (1800); Poëtica of Aristotle (1802); Orphica, a collection of works of Orphic literature (1805); the Homeric Hymns (1806); and the Lexicon of Photius (1808).
 In 1825 Hermann finished the edition of Sophocles begun by Erfurdt.
 His edition of Aeschylus was published after his death in 1852.
 The Opuscula, a collection of his smaller writings in Latin, appeared in seven volumes in Leipzig between 1827 and 1839.
 These show his power of dealing with chronological, topographical, and personal questions, and also contain some poems.